Wouldn’t it be great if you could go camping in Sedona for free?

 Designated dispersed camping is allowed for up to 14 days at a time.

-Call the Red Rock Ranger District: (928) 203-7500
+Call the Red Rock Ranger District for more info: (928) 203-2900

-Lawrence Crossing Campground (Coconino National Forest)
+Lawrence Crossing Campground

-Lawrence Crossing Campground is slightly further from Sedona than the other free campsites outlined above, but it’s still a great option, especially if you’re arriving from the south.
+Lawrence Crossing Campground is slightly further from Sedona than the other campsites outlined above, but it’s still a great option, especially if you’re arriving from the south.

 Although it’s not a dispersed camping area, we still wanted to include Lawrence Crossing on this list because it’s free.
 It’s a small primitive campground with limited amenities.